starline-ann/Biometrics/README.md

 Write the correct paths for data (path_local) in config.py

-Load the Data:
+Load the Data and place it to data/:

 https://github.com/ZhangYuanhan-AI/CelebA-Spoof

+For creating .json with unique test and train labels, run: ```python -m src.deduplicator```

-Run from project root:
+For training run from project root:

 ```python -m src.train```